zhuduowang/GaitSet_Fine-tune/README.md

 '''bash
 python test.py --iter=51700
 '''
-3. pretrained model is avaliable: 'GaitSet_CASIA-B-51700-encoder.ptm' (link: https://pan.baidu.com/s/1Td_J-UPTqS8gmpBmq2_log code: hust)
+3. The pretrained model is avaliable: 'GaitSet_CASIA-B-51700-encoder.ptm' (link: https://pan.baidu.com/s/1Td_J-UPTqS8gmpBmq2_log code: hust)

 # Comparsion
 We evaluate our methods on CASIA-B dataset and compare it with GaitSet(AAAI 2018) and GaitPart(CVPR2020).